michaelpatrickpurcell/castle-of-magic/README.md

 The ritual spell will be cast when all eight ritual cards have been turned face up.

 You will score 1000 points for each secret objective that you accomplish.
-You will win the game is you score the most points.
+You will win the game if you score the most points.

 ## Components
 - 54 Cards: